kartik-v/bootstrap-tabs-x/README.md

 #### Caching Ajax Tabs

 The plugin by default includes a caching object to cache the content generated via Ajax.
-The following settings enable you to control the behavior:

-- `enableCache`: _boolean_, whether to enable caching of ajax generated tab pane content.
-Defaults to `true`.
-- `cacheTimeout`: _integer_, timeout in milli-seconds after which cache will be refreshed.
-Defaults to `300000` (i.e. `5` minutes).
+Refer `enableCache` and `cacheTimeout` plugin options for details.

 ### Tabs X Positions (Directions)